-Object representation in the occipitotemporal cortex seems to follow a segregation based on animacy and, within animacy, by size (Konkle and Oliva, 2012; Konkle and Caramazza, 2013).
-But, what do we mean by “size” and “animacy” representations in the occipitotemporal cortex?
-Specifically, what is the nature of the representation?
-Do neural responses reflect an abstract interpretation of a stimulus as being big or animate, or does it reflect something more visual in nature, such as the typical shapes of objects and animals?
+But, what do we mean by size?
+Do neural responses reflect 1) an abstract interpretation of a stimulus as being big or small, or 2) does it reflect something more visual in nature, such as the typical shapes of big and small objects?